v2-mini/v2-mini-robot/README.md

 #### Controlling from a Remote ROS Machine

-Using a secondary linux machine with ROS, SDL2, and the v2mini_robot package installed allows for real teleop.
-That means the V2Mini can be controlled via wifi from any location.
+Using a secondary linux machine with ROS, SDL2, and the v2mini_robot package installed allows for true teleop.
+This means that V2Mini can be controlled via wifi from any location.

-The setup for an additional control machine is the same as the V2Mini.
+The setup for an additional control machine is the same for V2Mini.
 Just follow the setup provided above.

 **remote launch:**